Why should you do a competition analysis?

-It is what it is.
-Unless you’ve found yourself the nichest niche, chances are you have not one, but multiple competitors.
+Unless you’ve found yourself in the nichest niche, chances are you have not one, but multiple competitors.
 All of you vying for the attention of the same target audience.

 Identifying the competition is your starting point.
 This is where Google and other search engines, social media, or even your customers come into play.
 Simply googling yourself or your business-related keywords can help you discover competitors by scrolling through results on SERP.

-However, while this is a good way of discovering competition when it comes to actually analyzing your competitors, you may find it lacking.
+However, while this is a good way of discovering competition when it comes to competition analysis, you may find it lacking.
 Sifting through all the data from different competitors’ websites, social media, and other sources can be rather repetitive and time-consuming, as it is all done manually.
-Nevermind the storing and analyzing the collected data part.
+Never mind the storing and analyzing the collected data part.

 What if all of that was automated instead?